Frederick Stuart Church

-Frederick Stuart Church (1842–1924) was an American artist, working mainly as an illustrator and especially known for his (often allegorical) depiction of animals.
+Frederick Stuart Church (December 1, 1842 – February 18, 1923) was an American artist, working mainly as an illustrator and especially known for his (often allegorical) depiction of animals.

 Biography

 He was born in Grand Rapids, Michigan.
 His father was an important figure in politics as well as a well-known lawyer.
 At the age of 13 he left school and took a job at the then newly established American Express Company in Chicago, with his parents intending him to have a business career.
-Being nineteen at the outbreak of the Civil War he served in the Union Army.
+He served in the Union Army during the Civil War.
 After his discharge he returned to Chicago, having decided to devote his life to art, and started studying drawing under Walter Shirlaw at the city's Academy of Design.

 In 1870 he took the decision to continue his studies in New York City, which became his home for the rest of his life.
 He enrolled at the National Academy of Design, where he was taught by Lemuel Wilmarth.
 He joined the Art Students League, headed by his old teacher Walter Shirlaw, in which he remained involved for the rest of his life.

 Unlike many other Americans of his time who felt themselves to be living in a cultural backwater, Church - while he did think that an artist needed to be formally taught - saw no need to study art in Europe and in fact only crossed the Atlantic late in his life.
-He often expressed outspoken pride in original American art and declaring that "foreign art" had "little to teach Americans".
+He often expressed outspoken pride in original American art and declaring that "foreign art" had "little to teach Americans."
 This might be a reflection of the attitudes taken by the strong nativist movements active during his young age, among other places in Chicago when he lived there.

 By the middle of the 1870s he was already gaining a name as a gifted illustrator.
 Among the many magazines and periodicals which eventually took up his works were the various Harper's publications (Harper's Bazaar, Harper's Weekly, and Harper's Young People), as well as Frank Leslie's Weekly, Century Magazine and the Ladies' Home Journal.
 In 1883, Church was elected into the National Academy of Design as an Associate Academician, and became a full Academician in 1885.

 He also worked for various commercial companies, for example illustrating the almanac of the Elgin Watch Company and producing an 1881 Christmas Card for Louis Prang & Company.